harvardartmuseums/api-docs/README.md

 #### IIIF

-Some of the museums' data is also accessible through [IIIF](http://iiif.io) compatible image and presention services.
+Some of the museums' data is also accessible through [IIIF](http://iiif.io) image and presentation services.

 The **IIIF image service** is accessed through the data found in the field `iiifbaseuri`.
 Read more about the capabilities of the IIIF Image API at http://iiif.io/api/image/1.1/.
 The service we provide access to adheres to version 1.1 of the API.
 A typical base URI for an image looks like this: